huynhdoo/ML/prostate-cancer-diagnosis/README.md

 The notebook are all autonomous and will install any necessary dependancies.
 Notebooks 1 to 3 should be run on [Google colab](https://colab.research.google.com/).
 Notebook 4 is runnable as [Kaggle kernel](https://www.kaggle.com/).

-You will also need a a [Google cloud storage bucket](https://cloud.google.com/storage) to store generated patches.
+You will also need a [Google cloud storage bucket](https://cloud.google.com/storage) to store generated patches.
 For convenience, already generated patches are publicly available with read-only access.

 They are also directly accessibles following these read-only links:
 - [PANDA 1 - Extract patches from WSI (colab notebook)](https://colab.research.google.com/drive/1LbvovE3QRAqwhEnfTnUKqGr11Xa8GzYH?usp=sharing)